-Line 54 - Veterans' Donations Fund
+Line 48 - Veterans' Donations Fund

 You may give some or all of your refund to the Veterans' Donations Fund.
 You may also give more than your entire refund.
+If you send in additional money with your return, include that amount on line 55.
+Enter the amount you want to donate on line 48.

 Gifts go to the Veterans' Donations Fund, which may be used for veterans in Arizona.

-Line 55 - Political Gift
+Line 49 - Political Gift

-Gifts go to one of the following political parties:
+Gifts go to one of the following political parties.

+- Americans Elect

 - Democratic

 - Green

 - Libertarian

 - Republican

 You may give some or all of your refund to a political party.
 You may also give more than your entire refund.
+If you send in additional money with your return, include that amount on line 55.
+Enter the amount you want to donate on line 49.

-Line 56 - Political Party
+Line 50 - Political Party

 Check the box for the political party to which you wish to give.
 Select only one party.
-If you do not select a political party, the department will return the amount on line 55.
+If you do not select a political party, the department will return the amount on line 49.

-Line 57 - Estimated Payment Penalty and MSA Withdrawal Penalty
+Line 51 - Estimated Payment Penalty and MSA Withdrawal Penalty